Vraj-Data-Scientist/health-insurance-premium-prediction/README.md

 - **Predicted Premium**

-## 8. Contributions

-We welcome contributions from the community!
-If you'd like to improve the model or add new features, feel free to fork this repository and submit a pull request.

 ## Dataset Citation
 This project uses a dataset provided by Codebasics as part of the Codebasics Data Science Bootcamp.
 The dataset is not included in this repository due to usage restrictions.